 What kinds of tools are we talking about when we talk about marketing automation?
 Table stakes for modern marketing automation software includes:

-Email marketing — building and managing personalised email campaigns
+Email marketing — building and managing personalized email campaigns

 Social media marketing — crafting social media personas and guiding user experiences